AshwinKumarRk/webapp/README.md

 ## The API consist of 3 requests:

-POST: Used to create a new user
+POST: Used to create a new user / upload image
-GET : Used to retrieve user data with authentication
+GET : Used to retrieve user data / image data with authentication
 PUT: Used to update user data with authentication
+DELETE: Used to delete user image from S3 with authentication

 ## The web application has the functionality to perform the following functions: